 The Governmental Accounting Standards Board requires that a Management's Discussion and Analysis be presented to supplement government-wide financial statements.
-However, as discussed in the "Emphasis of Matter" paragraph above, the financial statements of the Office of the Governor are only for the specific transactions and activity of the Agency and not for the State as a whole.
-Therefore, the Management's Discussion and Analysis is not required to be presented for the Office of the Governor individually.
+However, as discussed in the "Emphasis of Matter" paragraph above, the financial statements of the Governor's Mansion and Mansion Commission are only for the specific transactions and activity of the Agency and not for the State as a whole.
+Therefore, the Management's Discussion and Analysis is not required to be presented for the Governor's Mansion and Mansion Commission individually.
 Our opinion on the departmental financial statements is not affected by the omission of this information.